 Student Veterans of America’s Research Department works to inform the public, stake holders, policy makers, and others on student veteran and military connected students topics and concerns through empirical research.

 Externally, we do that through partnerships with other organizations and departments.
 In 2014, SVA in partnership with the National Student Clearing house (NSC) and the U.S. Department of Veteran Affairs (VA) published the Million Records Project (MRP), a groundbreaking report conveying the postsecondary academic outcomes for one million of this generation’s student veterans.
-Expanding upon the success of MRP, starting in the Spring of 2016, the same partners plan to publish a series of reports on the National Veterans Education Success Tracker (NVEST).
+In the Spring of 2017, we expanded upon the success of MRP, with the same partners, publishing the first in a series of reports on the National Veteran Education Success Tracker (NVEST).

 Internally, we use surveys and program evaluations for data collection and improving programs.
 SVA’s research team conducts an annual Census web survey, SVA Spotlight, providing detailed demographics of student veterans and military connected students.
 We are also testing an internally developed instrument to measure the status of our chapters allowing us to better support them.